How do I stack up in terms of digital maturity against my manufacturing peers?

 Are you a manufacturer concerned about your digital maturity?
 Think about the above three aspects and if they are helping or hurting your progress.
 Make the decisions that are right for your business.
 Digital transformation is more like a marathon than a 40-yard dash.
 Just ensure that you know where the finish line is (near-/mid-/long-term) and continue at a consistent pace.
 Investors, employees and your customers will thank you.

-If you are interested to hear how manufacturers can reduce non-conformance quality costs with data analytics and artificial intelligence of things, join this live webinar on July 22 hosted by the IOTSWC and the IIC where I will discuss the topic with David Petrucci, Strategy Leader, Manufacturing Industry @ Microsoft.
+If you are interested to hear how manufacturers can reduce non-conformance quality costs with data analytics and artificial intelligence of things, watch this webinar where David Petrucci, Strategy Leader, Manufacturing Industry @ Microsoft and me discuss the topic.

 Find more content about digital transformation and Industry 4.0 here.